Terms of Service

 If equipment is being borrowed by an individual on behalf of an organization or department, the netID we have tied to the reservation will be billed with any late and/or replacement fees unless other arrangements are made with the BMEC Program administrator.

 If equipment is returned late, a late fee will be charged per piece of equipment per day that it is late.
 Additionally, if another client requested that piece of equipment, a fee of $50 will be added on as a negative impact fee.
+Overdue equipment waivers are subject to the center's equipment waiver policy, outlined in the following section, and must be submitted within three days of the actual return date.

 Personal data present in and CCAM equipment is the responsibility of the client.
 Personal data includes, but is not limited to, data on video cameras, still cameras, audio recorders, et al. The CCAM program reserves the right to permanently delete data from devices one they are checked in.